4 minute read

-It’s time to retire the hotel bar soap.
+It’s time to retire the old bar soap.
 Finding (and using!) a good facial cleanser for your skin type is the first step to laying some good groundwork for the rest of your routine.
 The right cleanser will clean your skin without making it feel dry and tight.
 Some may even treat breakouts at the same time.
 No wonder there are so many different kinds of facial cleansers on the market!

 Some guys can get away with splashing their face with just water—and hey, if it works for you, then it works for you.
 Just remember that a routine that minimal might not be the move; it really depends on your unique skin—including whether you’re acne-prone.

 Body acne: super common, but no less annoying.
 It’s hard to pin down just one cause; it can range from sweaty gym clothes to using pore-clogging body products to just plain ol’ genetics.
 Basically, anything that can lead to acne on your face can also lead to acne on your body.